Procedural programming: Imperative programming

-Often, the terms "procedural programming" and "imperative programming" are used synonymously.
-However, procedural programming relies heavily on blocks and scope, whereas imperative programming as a whole may or may not have such features.
-As such, procedural languages generally use reserved words that act on blocks, such as if, while, and for, to implement control flow, whereas non-structured imperative languages use goto statements and branch tables for the same purpose.
+Procedural is a sub-class of imperative since procedural includes block and scope concepts, whereas imperative describes a more general concept that does not require such features.
+Procedural languages generally use reserved words that define blocks, such as if, while, and for, to implement control flow, whereas non-structured imperative languages (i.e. assembly language) use goto and branch tables for this purpose.